 The Montessori egg cup is a fun toy to introduce to your baby at 9-10 months, but in our experience, it doesn’t have a ton of longevity.
 Our son grew tired of this one pretty quickly – it’s like once he figured it out, he was done with it.

-That said, there’s a great dupe on Amazon for this, and a lot of people love it.
+That said, there’s a great alternative on Amazon for this, and a lot of people love it.
 It’s definitely a Montessori classic.

 Stainless Steel Jingle Keys

-This item turned out to be a very challenging one to dupe – I thought it’d be one of the simplest, but here’s the problem: most “baby” keys are plastic.
+This item turned out to be a very challenging one to recreate – I thought it’d be one of the simplest, but here’s the problem: most “baby” keys are plastic.